Skip to Main Content

 • You can ever get specific about the kind of sources you want.

-• In Summon, you can look on the side of the screen for 'Content Types' and click 'book/ebook' once, then scroll down to 'Subject Terms' and select 'electronic books' to limit your results to just books you can access online.
+• In OWU Search, you can look on the side of the screen for 'Content Types' and click 'book/ebook' or 'academic article', and then 'Apply Filter'.